 Introduction to Quantitative Reasoning (01) – 2 hours

 Content: modelling, statistics, finance, spreadsheets, working with graphs and gradients, working with exponentials, risk and estimation.

-Statistical Problem Solving (02) – 60 marks
+Statistical Problem Solving (02) – 2 hours

 Content: problem analysis, data collection, process and presentation of data, the Normal distribution, hypothesis testing, correlation, reporting and interpretation.

 Each paper is 50% of the final weighted marks.